-The project for this course is designed to give you an opportunity (1) to engage with the current state of NLP research and (2) to contribute useful knowledge to members of that community.
-Specifically, your team will choose one paper from the most recent NLP conference (EMNLP 2021) and attempt to reproduce its experiments.1 In some cases, this may be a straightforward task.
+This project option is designed to give you an opportunity (1) to engage with the current state of NLP research and (2) to contribute useful knowledge to members of that community.
+Specifically, your team will choose one paper from the most recent NLP conference (EMNLP 2023) and attempt to reproduce its experiments.1 In some cases, this may be a straightforward task.
 In some cases, it may be impossible, for a range of reasons.

 Teams: Your team should be composed of three people.
-We recommend you include (a) a CSE PhD student actively researching in NLP, (b) a CSE PhD student from some other research area, and (c) someone who is not a CSE PhD student.
 Diverse teams are stronger teams; working with people whose perspectives are different from yours (both in that particular dimension and in other dimensions) gives you new opportunities to learn.